Common Questions for Host Families/Employers

 Who should I contact in case I have a problem or concern about a participant?

-All questions and concerns should be addressed to the sponsoring organization.
+All questions and concerns should be addressed to the sponsoring organization unless they involve the health or safety of a participant.
 The Form DS-2019 contains the name and telephone number of the participant’s sponsor.
-To locate a designated sponsor, please visit the list of designated sponsors
+To locate a designated sponsor, please visit the list of designated sponsors.

 Do host families receive compensation?
 This depends on the category of exchange.

 For example, the J-1 Secondary School Student exchange program is a public diplomacy program intended to foster mutual education and trust between foreign students and American host families.
 As such, monetary payments in return for being a host family would run counter to the intention of the program and are prohibited by the regulations [22 CFR Section 62.25(d)(6)].
 Other categories of exchange sometimes assist participants in locating or arranging housing for a fee.
 Or place participants in private homes as part of their exchange program.

 How can I find an employee through an Exchange Visitor Program?